AkishiroKura/ST-GCN-CID/README.md

-# DBCE-U-Net
+# ST-GCN-CID

-DBCE-U-Net is a infrared small target detection algorithm proposed by Dr. Wenjun Zhou and Mr. Xiao.
-This repository contains the implementation of the algorithm from the paper **"Infrared Small Target Detection via Contrast-Enhanced Dual-Branch Network"** using PyTorch.
+This repository contains the implementation of the model proposed in our paper **"Interpretable Spatio-Temporal Graph Learning for Resting-State Functional MRI-Based Classification of Chronic Insomnia Disorder"**  using PyTorch.

 ## Authors and Contributors

 This code was implemented by:

 - Dr. Wenjun Zhou (Email: zhouwenjun@swpu.edu.cn)
+- Dr. Liang Gong (Email: seugongliang@hotmail.com)
+- Mr. Li
-- Mr. Xiao
+- Mr. Luo

 From the Image Processing and Parallel Computing Laboratory, School of Computer Science, Southwest Petroleum University.